ETCBC/bhsa/docs/features/txt.md

 clauses of distinct text types.
 So a text type transition does not imply a new (sub-)paragraph.
 Nor does a new (sub-)paragraph imply a text type transition.

-Within one and the same *clause*, every *clause_atom* must have the same value for text type.
-The sequence of characters corresponds with embedding, so a *clause* having the value “QND”, for example, stands for a discursive piece within a narrative, enclosed in direct speech.
+Within one and the same *clause*, every `clause_atom` must have the same value for text type.
+The sequence of characters corresponds with embedding, so a *clause* having the value `QND`, for example, stands for a discursive piece within a narrative, enclosed in direct speech.

 ****Discursive****